-Wisterias are to me as a moth to a flame.
-In Salzburg’s Mirabell palace, the gates are embellished with these soft violet flowers.
+Wisterias are to me as a moth to a flame, I just love being near them.
+In Salzburg’s Mirabell garden, the gates are embellished with these soft violet flowers.
 The museum walls were also covered with wisteria leaves and flowers – and a bank placed under, a lovely invitation for a photo.
 Wisteria would be second on my list to have in our backyard.
 (What’s first, you ask?
 Cherry trees).

 Weeping willows, weeping plum trees, weeping cherry trees are some of the flowering trees with soft limbs drooping to the ground that gives it a look of being limp and sad.
 If you have a two-story (or more) house, weeping trees are best to plant in your yard – their heights can add to obscuring your privacy somehow.
-The photo above was when the kids were running around Vienna’s Floridsdorfer Wasserpark where weeping willows abound, there are also cherry, peach, pear trees.
+The photo above was when the kids were running around Vienna’s Floridsdorfer Wasserpark where weeping willows abound, there are also cherry, peach, pear trees around.

 Later on, after getting myself acquainted with Lilac flowers, I was able to notice them more around Vienna.
 And near famous architectural greats, too.
 One would be the Votivkirche, a gothic church in the center of Vienna.
 Walking around Berlin, these flowers also has a presence you would enjoy.
 The area near Brandenburg Gate, in a long stretch of walk going to the Reichstag building.

 Back home, a tropical country where flowers bloom even unattended, bougainvilleas are a common ornamental plant.
 We grow them on pots, on the ground, inside the yard, outside the yard, virtually anywhere possible.
 They can be disorderly shrubs, that grow high up your walls, garage, shed, and gates.
 I’ve seen some in Florence beautifying the gates and walls of a house.
 It was charming to say the least.